Telefilm Canada Talent to Watch Program: AFCOOP Recommendation Phase Application

 1) Feature Length Script (or a script for one episode of a narrative-based web project);

-2) Video Pitch of maximum 5 minutes that will:
+2) Presentation Video: a downloadable pitch video of maximum 5 minutes that will:

 - state the project’s working title;